pythonkid2/DevOps-Practice/Interview/starAgile mock2.md

 	Navigate to the "Available" tab.
 	Find the plugin you want to install, select the checkbox next to its name, and click "Install without restart" or "Download now and install after restart."
 	Restart Jenkins (If Required):
         If the plugin installation requires a Jenkins restart, a notification will appear.
 Follow the instructions to restart Jenkins.
 	Configure the Plugin:
 	Once the plugin is installed, you may need to configure it based on your requirements.
 Check the plugin documentation or the Jenkins wiki for instructions on how to configure the specific plugin you have installed.
-	Verify the Installation:

-	After the plugin is successfully installed and configured, you can verify its presence and functionality by navigating to the appropriate section of Jenkins where the plugin's features or options should appear.
-	Keep in mind that the steps might vary slightly depending on the version of Jenkins you are using and the specific plugin you want to install.
+# Docker

-cmd , entry point in docker file
+**cmd , entry point** in docker file

 	In a Dockerfile, the CMD instruction is used to specify the command that should be executed when the Docker container starts.
 It defines the default command for the container, which can be overridden by providing a command at the end of the docker run command.